StolkArjen/social-intelligence/README.md

 # Social Neurocognition

 ### Course Overview
-This course provides a thorough background in the newly emerging field of social cognitive neuroscience.
-A broad range of social phenomena is examined at multiple levels.
-First, at the social level including experience and behaviors.
-Second, at the cognitive level which deals with information processing systems.
-And lastly, at the neural level which deals with brain/neuronal bases of the first two levels.
-Topics include joint action, animal and human communication, and altered social functioning in neurological and psychiatric disorders.
-These topics are discussed at both general and specific (article) levels.
+A deep understanding of any social species requires a neurobiological understanding of how and why brains interact.
+In this culminating seminar, we will critically examine the social contexts and related challenges that forged and continue to shape human social intelligence.
+We will be considering evolutionary, comparative, game-theoretic, computational, developmental, and pathological aspects of our social intelligence from a neurobiological perspective.
+The goal is to gain insight into how humans became such big-brained other-regarding apes, and how our brains developmentally construct and pathologically lose socio-cognitive faculties, as seems to be the case in certain psychiatric and neurological disorders.
+Students will be expected to read and critically assess the neuroscientific literature and explore empirical opportunities for new insights on the neurobiology of human social intelligence.

 ![alt text](./images/chimpchess.jpg?raw=true)

 ### Course Learning Goals
 -	Gain insight into how humans became such big-brained, other-regarding apes
--	Gain insight into how human brains developmentally construct and pathologically lose an understanding of mind
+-	Gain insight into how human brains developmentally construct and pathologically lose socio-cognitive faculties
--	Gain insight into how human brains achieve mutual understanding and how this elusive capacity underpins social interaction, culture, and society
+-	Gain insight into how human brains interact and how this capacity underpins communication, culture, and society
--	Get a thorough background in neuroscientific approaches for advancing our understanding of human social phenomena
--	Learn how to critically read the neuroscientific literature and view opposing theories and data in perspective
+-	Learn to read and critically assess the neuroscientific literature